RasaHQ/rasa/docs/docs/reference/rasa/utils/train_utils.md

 Align token features to match tokens.

-ConveRTTokenizer, LanguageModelTokenizers might split up tokens into sub-tokens.
+ConveRTFeaturizer and LanguageModelFeaturizer might split up tokens into sub-tokens.
 We need to take the mean of the sub-token vectors and take that as token vector.

 **Arguments**: